elysianb/vintedget/README.md

 ## Download photos from your favorites :

-Create a .txt file containing link list of your favorites
+Create a .txt file containing link list of your favorites (and use `vget -b links.txt` to download photos later)

 ```
 vget --favorites --list